mbta/api/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Tests

+To run the tests, first install and setup Podman:
+  1. `brew install podman`
+  2. `podman machine init`
+  3. `podman machine start`

+Then, start the Compose configuration in a separate window or tab and run the tests:
+  1. `podman compose up`
+  2. `mix test`

 ## Environment Variables

 In addition to the Elixir config files, the V3 API allows runtime configuration through a collection of environment variables.